inovex/prometheus-libvirt-exporter/README.md

 libvirt_domain_memory_stats_usable_bytes | "domain" | Memory usable by the domain (corresponds to 'Available' in /proc/meminfo) libvirt_domain_memory_stats_rss_bytes |"domain" | Resident Set Size of the process running the domain libvirt_domain_block_stats_info | "domain", "disk_type", "driver_cache", "driver_discard", "driver_name", "driver_type", "serial", "source_file", "target_bus", "target_device" | Metadata information on block devices
-libvirt_domain_block_stats_read_bytes_total | "domain", "target_device", "host" | Number of bytes read from a block device, in bytes libvirt_domain_block_stats_read_requests_total | "domain", "target_device", "host" | Number of read requests from a block device libvirt_domain_block_stats_write_bytes_total | "domain", "target_device" | Number of bytes written from a block device, in bytes libvirt_domain_block_stats_write_requests_total | "domain", "target_device" | Number of write requests from a block device libvirt_domain_interface_stats_info | "domain", "interface_type", "mac_address", "model_type", "mtu_size", "source_bridge", "target_device" | Metadata on network interfaces
-libvirt_domain_interface_stats_receive_bytes_total | "domain", "target_device", | Number of bytes received on a network interface, in bytes libvirt_domain_interface_stats_receive_packets_total | "domain", "target_device" | Number of packets received on a network interface
+libvirt_domain_memory_stats_used_percent |"domain" | The amount of memory in percent, that used by domain libvirt_domain_memory_stats_actual_balloon_bytes |"domain" | Current balloon value (in bytes) libvirt_domain_memory_stats_major_fault_total |"domain" | Page faults occur when a process makes a valid access to virtual memory that is not available.
+When servicing the page fault, if disk IO is required, it is considered a major fault libvirt_domain_memory_stats_minor_fault_total |"domain" | Page faults occur when a process makes a valid access to virtual memory that is not available.
+When servicing the page not fault, if disk IO is required, it is considered a minor fault libvirt_domain_block_stats_read_bytes_total | "domain", "target_device", "host" | Number of bytes read from a block device, in bytes libvirt_domain_block_stats_read_requests_total | "domain", "target_device", "host" | Number of read requests from a block device libvirt_domain_block_stats_write_bytes_total | "domain", "target_device" | Number of bytes written from a block device, in bytes libvirt_domain_block_stats_write_requests_total | "domain", "target_device" | Number of write requests from a block device libvirt_domain_block_stats_read_time_seconds_total | "domain", "target_device" | Total time spent on reads from a block device, in seconds. libvirt_domain_block_stats_write_time_seconds_total | "domain", "target_device" | Total time spent on writes on a block device, in seconds libvirt_domain_block_stats_flush_requests_total | "domain", "target_device" | Total flush requests from a block device libvirt_domain_block_stats_flush_time_seconds_total | "domain", "target_device" | Total time in seconds spent on cache flushing to a block device libvirt_domain_block_stats_capacity_bytes | "domain", "target_device" | Logical size in bytes of the block device backing image libvirt_domain_interface_stats_info | "domain", "interface_type", "mac_address", "model_type", "mtu_size", "source_bridge", "target_device" | Metadata on network interfaces libvirt_domain_interface_stats_receive_bytes_total | "domain", "target_device", | Number of bytes received on a network interface, in bytes libvirt_domain_interface_stats_receive_packets_total | "domain", "target_device" | Number of packets received on a network interface